artgomad/llm-app-starterkit/README.md

 1. Fork/Clone

+2. Rename .env-template file as .env and enter your personal API key from https://platform.openai.com/account/api-keys

-2. Run the server-side FastAPI app locally from the terminal window:
+3. Run the server-side FastAPI app locally from the terminal window:

    ```sh
    $ cd backend